Gordon Country FAQs

 Can I light a fire?

 Absolutely!
-A campfire is an iconic and most enjoyable element of a stay at Gordon Country..
-We do however and as a fire precaution, ask that campers only light fires in the established fire pits.
+A campfire is an iconic and most enjoyable element of a stay at Gordon Country.
+We do ask however as a fire precaution, that campers only light fires in the established fire pits.
 These fire pits have been created at numerous locations for campers convenience – however if you wish to camp somewhere off the beaten track and there is no fire pit, prior approval from the caretaker or manager must first be obtained before building a new pit.
 This process ensures the pit is created correctly while avoiding any property damage or rogue fires.

 Should I bring drinking water?